MagicTINTIN/MicaClientpp/README.md

 > /!\\ Several users can create groups with the same name /!\\<br>
 As you might not have the same key, you will see encrypted message from users that are not in your group.<br>
 > - So to be sure private message are coming from the right group you must **add** the users that belong to your group.
-> - To receive messages from everyone in this group, add "*" in users<br>
+> - To receive messages from everyone in this group, add "*" in "users"<br>

-Then, just communicat the name and the key of the group you created to your members, and ask them to complete the users section too.<br>
+Then, just communicate the name and the key of the group you created to your members, and ask them to complete the "users" section too.<br>
 ### Send a message in private group
 To send a message in a private group, just type `/p groupname Message only encrypted for group members`